Your apartment lease has come to an end, and you are planning to move out. Follow these guidelines to help ensure a smooth move-out process.

 About one to two months* before you move, contact a moving company to organize a date for picking up all your belongings and transporting them to your new home.

-- Research moving company to make sure they are reliable and reputable
+- Research moving companies to make sure they are reliable and reputable

-- Figure out how payment will work with moving company
+- Figure out how payment will work with the moving company

 - Schedule a date for pick up

 - Let the moving company know how much furniture you have to organize a specific truck size for picking up your things